Nahidahmed/Flask_Python_Basics/README.md

                   return "Hello Nahid!!"

-3. On the terminal, navigate to the folder which contains application.py and run the command:
+3. On the terminal, navigate to the folder which contains application.py and run the commands:

             a.
 Create environment: $ python3 -m venv venv
             b.
 Activate the environment: $ . venv/bin/activate